IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ### Search Input Focus

-The combo search input is focused by default.
+The ComboBox search input is focused by default.
 To disable this feature and move the focus to the list of options use the `AutofocusList` property as shown below:

 ```html
 <igc-combo autofocus-list></igc-combo>